 Nevada does require rest and meal breaks for employees.
-For every continuous 8-hour period that you work, your employer must provide you with a 30-minute meal break.
-For every four-hour period worked (or a period close to four hours), you are entitled to a 10-minute break.
-However, in certain cases employers can get exemptions from this rule.
-In general, this rule also does not apply to cases where only one person is employed at an establishment.
+For every continuous eight-hour period worked, an employer must provide a 30-minute meal break.
+For every four-hour period worked (or a period close to four hours), employees are entitled to a 10-minute break.
+More exact time breakdowns are provided in Section 16 of this regulation.

 Does Nevada have other labor standards that are different from federal law?